andreyvarlamov/learncpp/07-control-flow-error-handling/notes_07.md

 }
 ```

+Advantage over other methods: `x` gets evaluated only once

 Switch only allows conditions that evaluate to an integral type or enumerated type.
 I.e.
 no strings, floats, etc.